Cross-posted at Global Policy TV.

 Indeed, historical data shows that Americans have been increasingly willing to vote for a Catholic or Jewish Presidential Candidate (as well as an African American and homosexual candidate), but their willingness to vote for an atheist is lagging behind:

 The take home point has to do with shifting social alliances.
 Now that most Americans have abandoned a strong dislike for members of other religions, it’s possible for The Religious to emerge as a socially-meaningful identity group.
 In other words, once members of different religions begin to see each other as the same instead of different, they can begin to align together.
 Suddenly atheists become an obvious foe.
 Instead of one of many types of people who had lost their way (along with people of different faiths), atheists could emerge as uniquely problematic.
-It is the building of cross-religious alliances, then, that undergirds the strong dislike for atheists specifically.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+It is the building of cross-religious alliances, then, that undergirds the strong dislike for atheists specifically.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.